 - Diarmuid O'Duibhne was "under geis" not to hunt the Boar of Ben Bulben.
-But Finn MacCool tricked him into participating in a hunt that tracked the very same boar, and the boar killed Diarmuid.
+But Fionn McCumhaill tricked him into participating in a hunt that tracked the very same boar, and the boar killed Diarmuid.

 - High King Conaire Mór was under a whole host of geasa.
 Eventually events conspired to make him break all his geasa in a single day.
 The same night, he was killed by sea-raiders.

-- The Children of Tuireann: Lugh of the Long Hand was under geis never to refuse a second request.
-The sons of Tuireann exploit this by asking him to lend them the horse of Manannan, which he refuses, then ask him for the boat of Manannan, which is what they actually want.
+- The Children of Tuireann: Lugh of the Long Hand is under geis never to refuse a second request.
+The sons of Tuireann exploit this when he sends them off on a quest to redeem themselves for killing his father.
+First, they asking Lugh to lend them the horse of Manannan, which he refuses, then ask him for the boat of Manannan, which is what they actually want.